Luc Hens (Last updated on 20 November 2024)

 Format your paper in APA Style.
 Use the sample student paper as a template.
 (See: What is APA Style?).

 A scholarly article is an article reporting the scientific research done by a scientist (a scholar).
 When a scholar’s research has yielded results that are interesting enough to communicate to the outside world, he or she writes them up in a working paper.
 Working papers are often work in progress, and are revised several times (sometimes substantially).
 In seminars, at scientific conferences, and via the internet researchers present the results of their work to their colleagues (peers) in order to get feedback: suggestions for improvement, extensions, corrections.
 Once the working paper has survived this stage and has been rewritten to take the comments into account, the researcher submits the paper to a scholarly journal related to the topic of research (e.g., the Journal of International Economics).
-The editor of the scholarly journal (usually a top-notch academic in the field) sends copies of the papers to two or three specialists in the field who will act as referees: they will read the article, carefully check it for mistakes, make suggestions for revisions, and judge whether it is fit for publication in the journal (rejected, revise and resubmit, accepted).
-This quality control is called refereeing (or peer-review).
+The editor of the scholarly journal (usually a top-notch academic in the field) sends copies of the papers to two or three specialists in the field (that is, peers of the author) who will review the article: they will read the article, carefully check it for mistakes, make suggestions for revisions, and judge whether it is fit for publication in the journal (rejected, revise and resubmit, accepted).
+This quality control is called peer review (or refereeing).
+(Peer review heet in het Nederlands collegiale toetsing (koppeling).)

 You can use papers from the internet or working papers, provided that you document your sources (check APA Style on how to document internet sources and working papers).
 However, working papers are work in progress that hasn’t been refereed and accepted for publication in a scholarly journal (yet) (see: What is a refereed (or peer-reviewed) scholarly article?).
 As a result, working papers may be of lower quality than papers published in scholarly journals: they may contain errors or may be flawed otherwise.
 If you find a working paper that is interesting, check in EconLit whether a more recent version of the paper has been published in a scholarly journal.
 If that is the case, use the refereed & published version, not the working paper.
 Most of your references should be articles from refereed scholarly journals.
 Many refereed scholarly articles are available electronically via the VUB library web site (via V-link and Article Database ADB): such electronic versions are usually PDF-files of the articles as they appeared in the print version of the journal.